Supreme Court leaves intact decision striking down Huntington Beach voter ID law

 Dean is a partner at the firm, where he has been practicing law since 2004.
 Before joining the firm, Dean served as executive vice president of a financial services company that purchases assignments of civil judgments pending on appeal.
 In that capacity, Dean evaluated hundreds of civil appeals in state and federal courts throughout the country.

 Dean previously worked as a litigation associate at the law firm of Tuttle & Taylor, where he handled a variety of civil litigation matters in the trial and appellate courts.
-He also clerked for two federal judges, worked as a staff attorney at the U.S. Court of Appeals for the Ninth Circuit, and taught legal research and writing at the University of California, Hastings College of the Law.
+He also clerked for two federal judges, worked as a staff attorney at the U.S. Court of Appeals for the Ninth Circuit, and taught legal research and writing at the University of California College of the Law, San Francisco.

 In 2013, the Board of Trustees of the State Bar of California appointed Dean to serve a three-year term on the State Bar’s Standing Committee on Appellate Courts.
 That committee initiated and commented on proposed rule changes and legislation affecting appellate court operations and appellate practice, and provided continuing legal education to lawyers in the field of appellate law.
 In 2017, Dean was selected to serve on the Committee on Appellate Courts of the California Lawyers Association’s Litigation Section.
 Dean served as chair of that committee in 2021 and 2022.